jacobsilverman/techdegree-project-3/README.md

 # techdegree-project-3

+Suggested Improvements:

-One of the reasons the code is long is I have used JS for styling, because conditional CSS styling only works if I force reload the page.
-Force reloading the page will also mean the user loses their progress when filling in the form so that isn't an option.
-If you can think of another way please let me know on the Team TreeHouse Slack group. or raise pull request, or hit me up via twitter @jacobsilverman.
+1. Code is too long.
+One of the reasons the code is long is I have used JS for styling.
+Conditional CSS styling only works if I force reload the page and that will result in the user losing their progress when filling in the form so that isn't an option.
+Is there another way?

+2. Use of classes to enable/disable the register button.
+I have a bunch of if statements that if true do nothing and if false add a 'btnDisabled' class to the register button.
+Then I have a final if statement that checks if the button has that class and if it does then I 'preventDefault' but if it doesn't i enable submit and 'alert' register success.
+There is probably a better way to do do both:
+- consolidate the if statements with &&
+- determine if the button should be disabled or not But right now my code works and i've spent enough time on it so if I can pass an move on then it's good enough!

+If you have more suggested improvements or solutions to the above please let me know on the Team TreeHouse Slack group, or hit me up via twitter @jacobsilverman :)

-Project Instructions (9 steps)
+Project Instructions & Features (9 steps)

 1. Set focus on the first text field
 - When the page loads, give focus to the first text field